Azathothep/neongine/README.md

 public static void OnTriggerExit(EntityID id, Action<EntityID> action);
 ```

+### IsStatic

+When adding a `Collider` to an entity, you can also specify if the entity is expected to move or not (i.e, a wall) by adding the `IsStatic` component.
+It doesn't store any data, but instruct the collision system to skip some steps when detecting collisions related to this entity.

 ### NotDraggable

 Every entity is draggable in the editor's edit mode, using a small red point at its `Transform`'s position.